rwaldron/johnny-five/docs/joystick-motor-led.md

 board.on("ready", function() {

-  // Create a new `joystick` hardware instance.
+  // Create a new `joystick` hardware instance. joystick = new five.Joystick({
-  // This example allows the joystick module to
-  // create a completely default instance joystick = new five.Joystick({
     // Joystick pins are an array of pins
     // Pin orders: